bjt-user/Linux/gpg.md

 #### arch: prompt for passphrase is broken

-maybe reboot helps, but is there a way to change this aweful prompt?
+reboot helped, but is there a way to change this aweful prompt?

+The prompt seems to be done by gpg-agent